Enum Class SaslCommandName

 ERROR

-command can be sent in either direction.
-If sent by the client, the server replies withREJECTED
+TheERRORcommand can be sent in either direction.
+If sent by the client, the server replies withREJECTED.The

 NEGOTIATE_UNIX_FD